 6.)
 How resilient are your floors?

 Dogs tend to follow their own pre-determined paths over and over and over again.
-Durable laminate, hardwood, or luxury vinyl flooring are great for heavy foot traffic.
+Durable laminate, hardwood, or vinyl flooring are great for heavy foot traffic.

 7.)
 Avoid loop carpet.